keninayoung/Voynich_Pipeline/README.md

 ---

-## Lunar Synchronization and Women’s Health Connection
+## Lunar Synchronization and Womenâ€™s Health Connection

-Recent analyses of the Voynich Manuscript using the CMM reveal consistent Latin roots and phrases related to women’s health, cleansing, and lunar timing.
+Recent analyses of the Voynich Manuscript using the CMM reveal consistent Latin roots and phrases related to womenâ€™s health, cleansing, and lunar timing.
 Key recurring terms include luna (moon), aqua (water), oleum (oil), vitalis (vital/life), and tempus (time), appearing most frequently in the Astral and Baths folios.

 These sections describe procedures such as: